Create Sandbox

 - Resources - Configure resources available for the sandbox in

-format.
-Default is 2CPU and 4GB of RAM. - Install commands - Add installation commands to be executed during Sandbox setup.
+/var/www/htmlfor nginx).
+Default:/buddy. - First boot commands - Add installation commands to be executed during Sandbox setup.

 - Public Network Endpoint - Configuration of access points.
 Two endpoints are added by default.
-Learn more in Endpoints
+Learn more in Endpoints.

 - Tags - Assign tags to the Sandbox (e.g.,